Learning Outcomes

 Revision Tip

 Diarise all statutory deadlines for SDLT/LTT payment and registration.
-Use a checklist to ensure all post-completion steps are completed promptly.
+Use a checklist (including the Completion Information and Undertakings form) to ensure all post-completion steps are completed promptly and undertakings are discharged without delay.

 Summary

 Completion is the point at which the contract is fulfilled, the purchase price is paid, and the legal title is transferred.
-The main methods of completion are personal attendance, by post (using the Law Society Code), and electronically.
-The legal effect of completion is the transfer of title, passing of risk, and the buyer’s responsibility for outgoings.
-Post-completion, the buyer’s solicitor must pay SDLT/LTT, register the transfer and any mortgage, and serve any required notices.
-The seller’s solicitor must discharge any mortgage and provide evidence of discharge.
-Failure to comply with post-completion requirements can result in penalties, loss of title, or breach of contract.
+The main methods of completion are personal attendance, by post (using the Law Society Code), and electronically (with funds sent by telegraphic transfer).
+The legal effect of completion includes dating the transfer, release of keys, apportionment of outgoings, and the buyer’s obligation to register title (with priority protected by the OS1/OS2 search).
+In registered land, legal title passes on registration; in unregistered land, on completion with first registration required within two months.
+Post-completion, the buyer’s solicitor must pay SDLT/LTT, register the transfer and any mortgage, and serve required notices (particularly in leasehold cases).
+The seller’s solicitor must discharge any mortgage and provide evidence of discharge (DS1 or DS3, or e‑DS1/ED).
+Time-of-day rules matter: if funds arrive after 2 pm, completion is deemed to occur on the next working day, and contractual compensation may be payable.
+Failure to comply with post-completion requirements can result in penalties, loss of priority, delayed registration, or breach of undertaking.

 Key Point Checklist